Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

 Theoretical studies followed shortly~\cite{espedal_prb_17, huang_prb_18}, utilizing the quasiclassical theory of superconductivity.
 With this methodology, one derives kinetic equations for the distribution functions for energy, charge, and spin-excited modes in the system, which permits computation of currents.
 The coefficients in these kinetic equations are determined by the spectral properties of the material and therefore can be very different in the normal and superconducting state. \onlinecite{espedal_prb_17} computed the various contributions to the spin Hall effect in a conventional superconductor, including side-jump, skew scattering, and anomalous velocity operators.
 They found that the inverse spin Hall current (i.e. a charge current) $j^\text{sH}_i$ flowing in the $i$-direction could be computed from the injected spin-current $j^s_{jk}$ flowing in the $j$-direction and polarized along the $k$-direction according to

 where $\epsilon_{ijk}$ is the Levi-Civita tensor while $\theta^\text{sH}$ is the spin Hall angle.
-In the superconducting state, in the diffusive limit, it is

-Here, $\chi^\text{sH}$ is the normal-state spin Hall angle whereas $D$ and $D_E$ are renormalized, energy-dependent diffusion coefficients in the superconducting state with a ratio $D/D_E$ which depends only weakly on energy.
+In the superconducting state, in the diffusive limit, it is $\theta^\text{sH} = \chi^\text{sH} N_S D /D_E.$ Here, $\chi^\text{sH}$ is the normal-state spin Hall angle whereas $D$ and $D_E$ are renormalized, energy-dependent diffusion coefficients in the superconducting state with a ratio $D/D_E$ which depends only weakly on energy.
 Instead, the key factor in the expression for $\theta^\text{sH}$ is the superconducting density of states $N_S$ which depends strongly on energy near the gap edge $E \simeq \Delta$.
 This result predicts a strong enhancement in the spin Hall angle for quasiparticle energies near the gap $\Delta$, consistent with the experimental findings of~\cite{wakamura_natmat_15}.
+However, the total accumulation due to the spin Hall effect, obtained by integrating over all energies, does not show nearly the same magnitude of the enhancement as in the experiment.
+Thus, a complete explanation of the experimental results remains an open question.
+Additional studies have reported efficient spin-charge conversion in spin-split \cite{jeon_acsnano_20} and Ising superconductors \cite{jeon_acsnano_21}, and a recent theoretical work \cite{kamra_arxiv_23} reports the same enhancement by orders of magnitude in the spin-split case as seen experimentally.
+Moreover, a theory incorporating both the role of intrinsic and extrinsic SOC in the kinetic equations determining the spin-charge conversion has been reported \cite{virtanen_prb_22, Virtanen2021}.

-Another interesting aspect regarding spin Hall phenomena in superconductors involves pure supercurrent-transport: conversion of Cooper pair charge currents to Cooper pair spin currents and vice versa. \onlinecite{yang_cpb_12, linder_prb_17} considered this phenomenon in JJs with interfacial SOC and a Zeeman field.
+Another interesting aspect regarding spin Hall phenomena involves pure supercurrent transport: conversion of Cooper pair charge currents to Cooper pair spin currents and vice versa. \onlinecite{yang_cpb_12, linder_prb_17} considered this phenomenon in JJs with interfacial SOC and a Zeeman field.
 Here, it was found that applying a phase gradient between the superconductors produces a transversal spin current at the junction interfaces.
 The physical origin of this effect stems from the $p$-wave superconducting correlations induced by the SOC.
 As was explained in Sec.~\ref{sec:SCh}, they can give rise to equilibrium spin currents provided they are not phase shifted by $\pi/2$ with respect to the singlet correlations.
 In a S/F bilayer, the Zeeman field in F will indeed cause such $\pi/2$-shifted $p$-wave triplets to appear, having seemingly no observable consequences.
 However, in a JJ with a phase gradient, $p$-wave triplets induced at the interface to one of the superconductors can be non-zero at the other S interface, modifying the singlet-triplet phase-shift, and thereby yielding spin currents.